peterchinman/phonetic/readme.md

 # PHONETIC

-A C++ library for working with the CMU Pronouncing Dictionary
+A C++ library for working with the CMU Pronouncing Dictionary.
+Now with Python bindings.

 ## Intro